Skip to content

 The Control functionality in ExoSense must be enabled by an administrator before it can be used.

-Device Configuration
+Device Configuration¶

-Devices that support control channels must specify this in the configuration in the config_io Device API resource.
+Device API resource.
 The channel properties such as type, report rate, etc are exactly the same, the only different is that a control channel has the 'control' property set to true (default is false).

-For example, a temperature set point control channel would use data type of TEMPERATURE with proper units set.
+For example, a temperature set point control channel would use data type of TEMPERATURE

 The full specification for the device interface and schema includes more details for developers.

-Accepted Control Values
+Accepted Control Values¶

-The configuration has added a new property called control_properties that allows a device through the configuration to specify acceptable values for the channel.
-If not provided, the ExoSense UI will allow any value that matches the primitive type (STRING, NUMERIC, BOOLEAN, JSON) for the specified channel data_type.
-There are two types of control properties.
+that allows a device through the configuration to specify acceptable values for the channel.
+If not provided, the ExoSense UI will allow any value that matches the primitive type (STRING, NUMERIC, BOOLEAN, JSON) for the specified channel data_type

 range